MaximeTAlgosup/AfterWords/documents/functional/functionalSpecifications.md

 ---

 Lastly, as for the two previous side, the administrator part could be access by clicking on the administrator button. \
-This section will be composed of the section listed hereunder:
+This section will be composed of the sections listed hereunder:

 - [Login](#3141-login-section)
 - [Home](#3142-home-section)